Qonfused/OSX-Hyper-V/docs/README.md

 ### 2. Build this repository using OCE-Build

-This project uses the [OCE-Build](https://github.com/Qonfused/OCE-Build) to automatically version and build this repository's EFI.
+This project uses [OCE-Build](https://github.com/Qonfused/OCE-Build) to automatically version and build this repository's EFI.

 > [!IMPORTANT]
 > To run powershell scripts, you may need to set your execution policy using: